complete-dope/fin-models/posts/balance_sheet.md

 ## EQUITY

-**Share Capital** : Its the money that the company has raised by selling ownership stakes to investors.
+**Share Capital** : Its the money that the company has raised by selling ownership stakes to investors on face value

 [**Other Equity**](balance_sheet/other_equity.md) : Follow link to understand in-depth about other equity.